Florence's path: Track the tropical storm here

 What else should I know?

-“Florence is moving toward the west-southwest near 5 mph, and this motion is expected to continue through early Saturday,” the NHC said.
-“Florence is forecast to turn westward and then northward through the Carolinas and to the Ohio Valley by Monday.”
+However, a tropical storm warning is in effect from South Santee River, South Carolina, to Surf City, North Carolina, the center said, adding “interests elsewhere in the southeastern and mid-Atlantic state should monitor the progress of Florence due to the heavy rainfall threat.”

+“On the forecast track, Florence’s center will move across the western Carolinas on Sunday and then recurve over the Ohio Valley and Northeast U.S. Monday and Tuesday,” the NHC said.

-“Gradual weakening is forecast while Florence moves farther inland during the next couple of days, and it is likely to weaken to a tropical depression by Saturday night,” the NHC added.
+“Additional weakening is forecast while the center moves farther inland, and Florence is expected to become a tropical depression [Sunday] morning,” the NHC added.

-A storm surge warning was ordered for Myrtle Beach, South Carolina to Ocrakoke Inlet, North Carolina, in addition to the Pamlico Sound in North Carolina, the NHC said.

-Areas from Edisto Beach, South Carolina, through to Ocrakoke Inlet, North Carolina, and the Pamlico Sound were under a tropical storm warning.

 HURRICANE FLORENCE REMINDS CAROLINAS OF HUGO, OTHER MAJOR STORMS